Ricordy/SL-SmartContracts/README.md

 **Membership card token ID Generation**

-1. You probably guess it right, how do they mint?
-Where is the collectionID stored? .
+1. You probably guessed it right, how do they mint?
+Where is the collectionID stored?
 2. The ID is not stored, rather it is calculated every time a user buys a membership card, by this function:

 ```solidity